insure logo

 Commercial or business use of your drone is not normally covered under a homeowners policy

-If you end up buying a more expensive drone, you should ask your insurer if there is a rider you could buy to make sure it is fully covered if damaged.
+If you have a more expensive drone, you should ask your insurer if there is a rider you could buy to make sure it is fully covered if damaged.

-Additionally, if you end up flying your drone outside, you now need to register it with the FAA before you operate it outdoors.
+Additionally, if you fly a drone outside, you now need to register it with the FAA before you operate it outdoors.
 The cost is only $5, but you will have to renew your registration every five years.

 Find out more on FAA drone registration rules and drone insurance.